cmin764/deep-ice/README.md

 ## Development

-Ensure you have `uv` installed, then in the project dir run the following below to install and run the API server.
+Ensure you have Python 3 and `uv` installed, then in the project dir run the following below to install dependencies and run the API server.

 ```console
 uv sync